spatialthoughts/courses/python-dataviz-output/07_visualizing_rasters.md

 You can visualize any `DataArray` object by calling `plot()` method.
 Here we create a subplot with 1 row and 4 columns.
 The `subplots()` method will return a list of Axes that we can use to render each of the source SRTM rasters.
 For plots with multiple columns, the Axes will be a nested list.
 To easily iterate over it, we can use `.flat` which returns a 1D iterator on the axes.

 While plotting the data, we can use the `cmap` option to specify a color ramp.
 Here we are using the built-in *Greys* ramp.
 Appending **_r** gives us the inverted ramp with blacks representing lower elevation values.
+When plotting on multiple Axes, it is useful to specify `set_aspect('equal')` so the aspect raio of the plot is maintained even if there is not enough space.

 ```python